Do you love Bonsai Plants? Want to showcase them in your home or garden? Here are some Best Trees For Bonsai that you can use!

 Grow Jade plant into a tree like this

 Botanical Name: Lagerstroemia

-Crape myrtle has exquisite branch formation and showy pink, white, or purple flowers.
+Cherished as one of the Best Bonsai Plants, the Crape myrtle has exquisite branch formation and showy pink, white, or purple flowers.
 It is easy to train and maintain as bonsai too!

 Position: Crepe Myrtle enjoys the bright sun for the formation of flowers.
 However, it can be kept indoors on a sunny windowsill.